Solving 3 Common Security Gaps Through Better Cybersecurity Collaboration

 - We are concerned about our risk of business email compromise, especially for staff in the finance, accounting, and procurement departments, who have proven to be susceptible to phishing emails.

-- Our best short-term opportunities to reduce this risk include longer password requirements and implementing multifactor authentication, prioritizing these specific departments.
+- Our best short-term opportunity to reduce this risk is implementing multifactor authentication.
 We have the capability to do this now, but we need management support and communication since these changes will be unpopular with users.

-- Then we need to ramp up user phishing training and engage a third party to review our Office 365 configuration to identify additional opportunities to reduce risk.
+- Then we need to ramp up employee cybersecurity awareness training and phishing simulations, as well as engage a third party to review our Microsoft 365 configuration to identify additional opportunities to reduce risk.

 - Use a similar approach with internal and external security reports.
 Always ensure the internal communications clearly highlight risks to the organization.
 Reports that convey lists of gaps and recommendations without the essential “why it matters” context are unlikely to lead to the necessary follow-on steps to reduce risks.